 Often programs require more than one stage of judging.
-Score sets are the first step of configuration and help facilitate this.
+Score sets are the first step of configuration and help facilitate multi-stage judging processes.

 Think of a score set as a container.
 A container which applies the rules and holds all of the relevant entries, scoring criteria (if applicable), assigned judges and results.

-Here's an illustration to help conceptualise how score-sets work:
+Here's an illustration to help conceptualize how score-sets work:

-The above illustration demonstrates 3 stages of judging.
-Each stage must have its own score set to differentiate, manage and control each stage of judging.
+The above illustration demonstrates three stages of judging.
+Each stage must have its own score set to differentiate, manage and control the judging stage.

 Multi-stage judging examples

 Example 1.
-Different judging modes used to shortlist and complete judging in 3 stages:
+Different judging modes used to shortlist and complete judging in three stages:

-From the above example, score-set stage 1 is using the Qualifying mode.
+In the above example, score-set stage 1 is using the Qualifying mode.
 Programs yielding high numbers of entries often use this mode to produce a shortlist of high-quality entries.
-Qualified entries are tagged by the Program Manager which sends them through to Stage 2 of judging.
+Qualified entries are tagged by the Program Manager, which sends them through to Stage 2 of judging.

-Stage 2, is using the VIP Judging mode to shortlist finalists.
+Stage 2 is using the VIP Judging mode to shortlist finalists.
 VIP Judging requires the Program Manager to set up Scoring criteria which judges complete per entry.
-The result is shown on the Leaderboard where once again the Program manager tags to send to Stage 3.
+The result is shown on the Leaderboard where once again the Program manager tags relevant entries to send them to Stage 3.

 The last stage is also using the VIP Judging mode to find the winner(s).
-To keep scores from Stage 2 combining with Stage 3, a new score set is required along with a new set of scoring criteria.
-Like Stage 2, average scores are displayed on the Leaderboard from which a list of winning entries can be determined and tagged as "winner" (optional)
+To keep the Stage 2 scores from combining with Stage 3 scores, a new score set is required, along with a new set of scoring criteria.
+Like Stage 2, average scores are displayed on the Leaderboard from which a list of winning entries can be determined and tagged as "winner" (optional).

 Using the 3-stage model above, the Program Manager will be able to find shortlisted, finalist and winning entries along with judges' scores and comments.